-How to Delete Files on Git [3 Effective Methods]
+How to Remove a File from Git Repo [3 Effective Methods]

 Written by